 As unique as our spiritual journeys are, the ups and downs that we experience are sometimes very similar!
 One of the patterns many people display after a few months of spiritual awakening is that they become inconsistent with spiritual practices.

 But this procrastination can feel very confusing and at times we are scared we will lose our spiritual progress.
-The truth is, you’re not alone if your switch has flipped and you’re struggling to follow through with your spiritual routine.
+If this is you, the truth is that you’re not alone if your switch has flipped and you’re struggling to follow through with your spiritual routine!

 Here are different ideas to help you rebuild your spiritual practice in a way that’s more regular and fool-proof.
 This article is a dedication to my lovely client Bhavana, for asking these questions and compelling me to put my thoughts together on the subject.

 Ways to Overcome Being Inconsistent With Spiritual Practices

 Here’s what you need to understand about your behaviour flipping in this way.

 #1 – Your connection with the Universe has evolved.

 In the initial stages of a spiritual awakening, as a spiritual seeker, you might have been trying all the different practices like meditation, yoga, chanting, prayer, etc to connect with your spiritual side.

 But after some time, you might feel that at this stage in the journey, you’re already feeling more connected.
 Your head is a lot more clear and it no longer feels like you’re just doing anything to keep your head above the water.
 You’re floating!